Karthik-Konaraddi/Customer-Segmentation/README.md

 ## 1. Execution time for different number of records with clusters K=5
 ![image](https://user-images.githubusercontent.com/15854238/147630518-b339a2ce-ed17-497e-aebc-bcc2667b6653.png)

 From the above graph, The time taken by K-means algorithm is very less when compared to spectral and hierarchical algorithm.
 The time taken by hierarchical for the same number of records is double the time taken by K-means.
-Hence K-means is the most efficient algorithm for clustering the data is K-means.
+Hence K-means is the most efficient algorithm for clustering the data.

 ## 2. Execution time for different number of clusters
 ![image](https://user-images.githubusercontent.com/15854238/147630595-10dad709-a66d-4392-a870-fcb481968679.png)